rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ## Creating SSH Keys

 The OpenSSH client allows you to create custom SSH keys.
 You can create as many keys as you need.
 You should think about your security requirements and create SSH keys to fit the requirements.
 For example, if you work for a VAR or MSP, you may want to create unique keys for each customer.
+You can create subdirectories for different customers.
+For example:

+`~/.ssh/customer1/`

+See the section [Network Devices with legacy ciphers](#network-devices-with legacy-ciphers) for an example of of how to add a key to a device profile.

 My current recommended public-key signing algorithm is Dan Bernstein's ED25519.
 To create a set of keys using ed25519, run the following in the terminal from the ~/.ssh directory: